LArSoft

 Fermilab Computing Access

-Users must have a valid kerberos ticket to access Fermilab computing at the time an attempt to log into a Fermilab machine.
+Users must have a valid kerberos ticket to access Fermilab computing at the time of an attempt to log into a Fermilab machine.
 The ticket is obtained by executing the following command at a terminal prompt:

 $ kinit <principal>@FNAL.GOV